Agana Sailing Itinerary

 Things to do

-The town is pretty lively in high season, with street performances and numerous bars and restaurants.
-For those who are a bit more active- a crisp walk can take you to an amiable ancient chapel at the top of the hill, or you can rent bicycles and explore why Hvar island is said to have the best cycling trails around.
+The town is pretty lively in the high season, with street performances and numerous bars and restaurants.
+For those who are a bit more active- a brisk walk can take you to an amiable ancient chapel at the top of the hill, or you can rent bicycles and explore why Hvar island is said to have the best cycling trails around.
 Enjoy a ride through lavender fields, or to the next town.
 Hvar island also has plenty of vineyards, many of them belonging to winery Tomić.
 The winery, with its ancient cellar, is a shame to be missed to any wine-enthusiast, where professional staff is delighted to share their insight to different local wine sorts, whether you are dressed in a toga or not.

 Facilities